Elisabeth Hasselbeck: 2013–15: Fox & Friends

 On September 16, 2013, Hasselbeck joined the Fox News morning show, Fox & Friends as a co-host, replacing Gretchen Carlson.
 By that November, the show's ratings had grown by 9 percent, and increased 10 percent in viewership among people ages 25–54.
 In November 2015, Hasselbeck announced that she would retire and leave Fox & Friends at the end of the year in order to spend more time with her family, saying she wanted to "give them the best of me, not the rest of me".
 Her final day with Fox News was on December 22, 2015.

 Personal life

 On July 6, 2002, Hasselbeck married her college boyfriend, professional football quarterback Tim Hasselbeck.
 They have a daughter, Grace Elisabeth (born in 2005), and two sons, Taylor Thomas (born in 2007), and Isaiah Timothy (born in 2009).

 Hasselbeck is a Christian and no longer identifies as Catholic.
 In August 2014 she condemned the persecution of Christians in Iraq, as well as the removal of Bibles from hotel rooms in the United States.

 Hasselbeck is a Republican and was a speaker at the Republican National Conventions in both 2004 and 2008.
 On October 26, 2008, Hasselbeck appeared at Republican rallies in Florida, introducing vice presidential candidate Sarah Palin.

-Hasselbeck is a supporter of breast cancer awareness initiatives in the form of an Internet-only PSA on breast cancer diagnosis.
+Hasselbeck is a supporter of breast cancer awareness initiatives in the form of an Internet-only public service announcement on breast cancer diagnosis.